Battle of Whitestone Hill: Battle

 The next morning the camp was empty of Indians except for the dead and a few lost children and women.
 Sully sent out patrols to attempt to locate the fleeing Sioux but they found few Indians.
 Sully ordered all the Indian property abandoned in the camp to be burned.
 This included 300 tipis and 400,000 to 500,000 pounds of dried buffalo meat, the winter supplies of the Indians and the product of 1,000 butchered buffalo.
 On September 5, Sully's soldiers had another encounter with the Sioux.
 A patrol of 27 soldiers commanded by Lt.
 Charles W. Hall encountered an estimated 300 Sioux about fifteen miles from Whitestone Hill.
 The Indians chased the soldiers back to Sibley's camp, killing six and wounding one.

 Sully's casualties were approximately 22 killed and 38 wounded.
 No reliable estimates of Sioux killed and wounded are available, with estimates ranging from 100 to 300, including women and children.
-Captured Sioux totaled 156, including 32 adult males.
+Captured Sioux totaled 156, including 32 adult men.
 Indian sources often call Whitestone Hill a massacre with Sully attacking a peaceful camp, killing a large number of women and children, and concur that Sully's band deliberately destroyed substantial food supplies, equipment, and living shelters.
+In his report, Sully stated that, "I can safely say that I gave them one of the most severe punishments that the Indians have ever received."
 One of Sully's interpreters, Samuel J. Brown, a mixed-blood Sioux, said "it was a perfect massacre" and "lamentable to hear how those women and children was massacred."
 The contrary view is that Sully had a "long demonstrated concern for the Indians and a spotless record of honor and integrity."
 Despite the deliberate targeting and execution of children and infants, the substantial casualties of the soldiers demonstrate, according to Micheal Clodfelter, that Whitestone Hill was a battle, not a massacre.

 Aftermath

 Due to the poor condition of his horses and mules and his lack of supplies, Sully was unable to pursue the Sioux.
 He left Whitestone Hill on September 6 and marched his men to Fort Pierre in present-day South Dakota.
 Nearby, he built another fort, called Fort Sully, where some of his men were garrisoned for the winter.
-This would lead to a renewed operation in 1864 against the Sioux and the Battle of Killdeer Mountain.
+This led to a renewed operation in 1864 against the Sioux and the Battle of Killdeer Mountain.
 While Sully's expedition impoverished some of the Sioux it did not achieve its objective of ending the Indian threat in the eastern Dakotas.

 LaDonna Brave Bull Allard, a Standing Rock Sioux tribal historian, states to the contrary that after the incident U.S. forces continued to pursue, harass, and kill the Sioux for several days.